energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    A distinction is made between pyrolysis to LFO and other fuels.
    The first can produce oil for heating or non-energy demand.
 The second produce a blend of diesel and gasoline (18% of gasoline and 39.4% of diesel).
+   The characteristics of these technologies are taken from :cite:`Danish_energy_agency_2023_re_fuels` using the representative technology "Fischer-Tropsch".

 Carbon capture and storage